Shreyans1602/Machine_Learning_Linear_Regression_Using_Gradient_Descent/README.md

 In the second part of this assignment, you will use any ML library that per- forms linear regression from Scikit Learn package. https://scikit-learn.org on the same dataset that you used in part 1.

 Use similar workflow like in part 1.
 The difference would be that the package will build the model for you.
 Report output similar to earlier part.

+# 3. Additional Requirements
+- You will be graded on the basis of your code.
+Write clean and elegant code that should be in the form of Python classes, with appropriate con- structors, and other methods.
+- Parameters used such as number of iterations, learning rate, should be op- timized.
+Keep a log file of your trials indicating parameters used, training error, and test error.
+- You need to provide as many plots as possible.
+They could be MSE vs number of iterations, the output variable plotted against one or more of important attributes.
+Use your judgement and be creative.
+- Output as many evaluation statistics as possble.
+Some examples are weight coefficients, MSE, R2 value, https://en.wikipedia.org/wiki/Coefficient_of_determination, Explained Variance https://en.wikipedia.org/wiki/Explained_variation, and any other.
+- Be sure to answer the following question: Are you satisfied that the package has found the best solution.
+How can you check.
+Explain.